 When I (Harry Bingham) wrote my first novel, I started to worry that I was off the mark.
 I was scared that agents would reject my book simply because I had got the length wrong.
-How many words go into an average novel?
+How many words are there in an average novel?
+I didn’t know.

 I went to a bookstore, gathered some (big, hefty) novels in a genre like mine, and sat there on the shop floor and counted words.
 It turned out that, yes, I was at the very long end of things, but not impossibly long.

 I sold that book for a good six-figure sum, and have never looked back since.

 At least you don’t need to run down to your nearest big store, since this guide will tell you quickly the average word counts for every category of novel.